 I was quite happy to find this young-tall-simple-sober boy boarding the same train from the same railway station.
 I observed him for a few days and then we struck a conversation.
 It was a nice one.
-We discussed our location, classroom, interests, likes, dislikes, family, crush, love life etc. Although, he never told me about the last two—till date—we became good friends.
+We discussed our location, classroom, interests, likes, dislikes, family, crush, love life, etc. Although he never told me about the last two — to date — we became good friends.

-Nikhil was and is still a tall-simple-sober person—only that he’s not a boy and young anymore.
-Well, neither am I, as per the definition of youth—18-24; as per UN.
+Nikhil was and is still a tall-simple-sober person — only that he’s not a boy and young anymore.
+Well, neither am I, as per the definition of youth — 18-24; as per the UN.
 He’s always been a spiritual and balanced person.

-He’s also one of the first person’s who had a personal computer in his home and allowed me to use it.
+He’s also one of the first people who had a personal computer in his home and allowed me to use it.
 You might be laughing at this right now but a personal computer was a huge thing back in 1995 or so.
 Only the privileged and blessed could afford it, and he was one of them.
 Today, in 2018, I also have a personal computer in my home.
-I am also privileged but he’s still privileged and blessed.
+I’m also privileged but he’s still privileged and blessed.

 I remember going around in his old Fiat car; with mag-wheels.
-That was a super fun!
+That was super fun!

-In a nutshell, Nikhil is one of the simplest men I have come across in this life.
+In a nutshell, Nikhil is one of the simplest men I’ve come across in this life.
 And he also has a master plan; like that nigga.

 His master plan is to spread the message of love and peace.
 I hope, I can learn from this great man.
 He’s a treasure of spiritual wisdom; although he rarely opens up the treasure because he’s quite busy at the moment.